miriamnguru/Independent-Project-Phase-3/README.md

 extent?
 ● How can the findings be interpreted, and what cost-effective solutions can SyriaTel implement?
 ● What is the customer charge per minute when each customer pays the average charge per customer?

+Main Objective:
+To identify key features that significantly influence a customer to churn.
+To evaluate the performance of the developed model
+To develop a model that accurately estimates churn likelihood.
+To interpret and give relevant advice to the client.

 Recommendations and Conclusions